Skip to main content

 Frequently Asked Questions

-Startup Company is a casual strategy game with business theme.
+Startup Company is a casual management game with economy and business themes.

 Startup Company is available on PC, Mac OS, Steam Deck, Windows and others.